halfak/research-engineering-task/README.md

 events**.
 In a real-world environment, edit events would be produced from our [RCStream](https://wikitech.wikimedia.org/wiki/RCStream) service.
 For this task, we provide a 5 minute recording of events in `sampled_rc.json`.
-We also provide a functions (defined in python and Java) that implement a 1-10 seconds processing time.
+We also provide functions (defined in python and Java) that implement a 1-10 seconds processing time.

 If your solution works as we intend, you should be able to process the 5 minute recording in less than 5 minutes and the output file will match the